Medication Safety

 The Six Rights

-• Right Patient: Verify using two identifiers (name & date of birth)
+• Right Patient: Verify using two identifiers (name & date of birth).

-• Right Dose: Double-check calculations; verify with pharmacy if uncertain
+• Right Dose: Double-check calculations; verify with pharmacy if uncertain.

 • Right Route: Confirm oral, IV, IM, SQ, topical, etc.

-• Right Time: Administer at prescribed intervals; consider drug half-life
+• Right Time: Administer at prescribed intervals; consider drug half-life.

-• Right Documentation: Document immediately after administration
+• Right Documentation: Document immediately after administration.

 Additional Rights for Safety

-• Right Education: Provide patient education about purpose, side effects, and administration
+• Right Education: Provide patient education about purpose, side effects, and administration.

-• Right Evaluation: Monitor patient response and therapeutic effects
+• Right Evaluation: Monitor patient response and therapeutic effects.

 Clinical Scenarios: Insulin Administration

-Insulin administration is a high-risk medication frequently tested on the NCLEX.
+Insulin is a high-risk medication frequently tested on the NCLEX.
 Understanding types, timing, and monitoring is crucial.

 Insulin Types and Onset